archonxiao/slack-exercise/LOG.md

 20. Getting `not_authed` error.
 Add Bearer token to header.

 21. The app works fine now.
-Create a new channel called `#statuses` according to the instruction and update the environment variable in Heroku.
+Create a new channel called `#statuses` according to the instruction and update the environment variable `CHANNEL` in Heroku.

 22. Add charset to fix warning message `missing_charset`

+23. I noticed that the correct message should be sent from the app created earlier.
+After updating the environment variable `TOKEN`, works as expected now.

+24. Briefly fix some coding standard issues according PSR12